dmarichuk/gotdot/README.md

 	// Now you can use os.Expandenv to include your env variables to example := os.Expandenv("$VAR1 - $VAR2")

-	// If neede, one can cast env variable to another type
+	// If needed, one can cast env variable to another type

 	envValue, _ := c.Get("VAR1") // Get variable from inner struct, error if not exist envValue.Cast("int") // as int64